 Do I have to pay fire district fees on top of property tax in Union County?

 Some Union County parcels do pay a separate fire district fee on top of the county and town rates.
-The fee varies by district and is usually a few cents per 100 dollars of value.
+The fee varies by district and is usually a few cents per $100 of value.
 Whether a specific home pays a fire fee, and how much, is shown on the property’s tax record at the Union County Tax Administration online property search.

 About the Author